Damon Centola: Norms and tipping points

+Technologies

+While affiliated with Tufts University, Centola contributed to the development of the NetLogo agent-based modeling environment.

+During his fellowship at Harvard University, Centola and Nicholas Christakis developed a network-based method for designing online social networks to promote the diffusion of desired behaviors.
+Their invention, Method and Apparatus for Influencing the Spread of Behavior in Online Social Networks, was the subject of a United States patent.

 Awards

 Damon Centola received the American Sociological Association's (ASA) 2017 James Coleman Award for Outstanding Article by the Rationality and Society Section, and the 2018 Best Paper Award at the International Conference on Computational Social Science.

 He received The American Sociological Association's (ASA) Award for Outstanding Article in Mathematical Sociology in 2006, 2009, and 2011, and was awarded the ASA's 2011 Goodman Prize for Outstanding Contributions to Sociological Methodology.

+In 2019, he received the Harrison White Outstanding Scholarly Book Award for How Behavior Spreads: The Science of Complex Contagions.

+In 2025, he received the Best Paper Award from the Journal of Social Computing for his paper Structural Synchronization in Classification of Controversial Content.

+In 2026, he was awarded a Guggenheim Fellowship.